jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ---
 layout: page
-title: Hi, I'm Jonas!
+title: I’m a researcher at the Centre for the Governance of AI in Oxford.
+I try to reduce risks from AI by improving the corporate governance of leading AI companies.
 ---

-## I’m a researcher at the Centre for the Governance of AI in Oxford.
-I try to reduce risks from AI by improving the corporate governance of leading AI companies.

-I'm a Research Fellow at the [Centre for the Governance of AI (GovAI)](https://www.governance.ai/).
+<br> I'm a Research Fellow at the [Centre for the Governance of AI (GovAI)](https://www.governance.ai/).
 I'm part of the Policy team, where I lead the workstream on corporate governance.
 Before joining GovAI, I was seconded to the UK Cabinet Office to support their work on AI regulation, and interned at DeepMind’s Public Policy team.
 I also helped found the [Legal Priorities Project](https://www.legalpriorities.org/), where I'm still a Research Affiliate and board member, and worked as a Consultant at KPMG Law.
 I'm currently wrapping up my PhD in law at Goethe University Frankfurt.
 I hold a law degree from Heidelberg University and studied economics at the University of Zurich.

 ![Jonas Schuett](/jonasschuett.jpg "Jonas Schuett")